Guide, Updated 5 August 2026

 Government fees: what the DVSA actually charges

 The DVSA publishes its fee schedule on gov.uk and the numbers are unchanged for 2026.
 The practical test is £62 for a weekday slot (Monday to Friday during normal working hours) and £75 for evenings, weekends, and bank holidays.
 The £13 premium is the same as a few years ago.
-The theory test is £23 and has been since 2014.
+The theory test is £23, the figure it dropped to in October 2015.
 The provisional driving licence is £34 if you apply online and £43 if you apply by post.
 Most learners apply online.

 DVSA fees explained, May 2026